anonymous2738/AddiVortesAlgorithm/README.md

 ```r
  AddiVortes_Algorithm<-function(y,x,m = 200 ,max_iter = 1200,burn_in 200,nu = 6,q =0.85,k = 3 ,var = 0.8 ,Omega = 3,lambda_rate = 25,YTest,XTest,IntialSigma = "Linear")
 ```
-### Aguments
+### Arguments

 y- Dependent variable for training (in sample) data.
-A numerical vector with output value with same index as corresponding row of observation in x.
+A numerical vector with output value with the same index as the corresponding row of observation in x.

 x- Explanatory variables for training (in sample) data.
 A matrix with (as usual) rows corresponding to observations and columns to variables.